basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Status.md

 server_connects | The number of times the primary connects to the client sink server_rx_kbps | A snapshot of the primary received kilobits/second taken once a minute.
 The past 8 snapshots are stored in this list.
 Newest snapshots appear on the left side of the list server_tx_kbps | A snapshot of the primary sent kilobits/second taken once a minute.
 The past 8 snapshots are stored in this list.
-Newest snapshots appear on the left side of the list leader | Which node is the current leader of the cluster for Default Replication local_leader_message_queue_len | The length of the object queue on the leader local_leader_heap_size | The amount of memory the leader is using client_stats | See <a href="/cookbooks/Multi-Data-Center-Replication-Status/#Client-Statistics" class="riakee">Client Statistics</a>
+Newest snapshots appear on the left side of the list leader | Which node is the current leader of the cluster for Version 2 Replication local_leader_message_queue_len | The length of the object queue on the leader local_leader_heap_size | The amount of memory the leader is using client_stats | See <a href="/cookbooks/Multi-Data-Center-Replication-Status/#Client-Statistics" class="riakee">Client Statistics</a>